 ESG risk is the risk of credit loss or non-financial risks arising from ESG issues such as climate change.
 While a key component of ESG risk arises indirectly from the financial services we provide to our customers, it can also result directly from our own operations.

-The ESG Committee identifies and reviews ESG factors material to us, and ensures that sustainability factors are considered in all aspects of our operations.
+The ESG Committee identifies and reviews ESG factors material to us, and ensures that sustainability factors are considered in all aspects of our operations (including day-to-day decision-making processes).

-Our material ESG factors provide a framework for our ESG risk considerations and in our day-to-day decision-making processes.
 The specific risk associated with each factor is monitored and managed in accordance with the respective framework, policy or guidelines.

 Specific to our wholesale financing activities, we ensure that ESG considerations are integrated into our credit evaluation and approval processes.
-To this end, we have made our Responsible Financing Policy, which is approved by the CC, part of our Group Corporate Credit Policy.
+To this end, we have made our Responsible Financing Policy (approved by the CC) a part of our Group Corporate Credit Policy.

 Under our Responsible Financing Policy, account officers are required to conduct due diligence on all new and existing borrowers during the client onboarding process and annual credit review.
-Borrowers who fall into the ESG-sensitive industries defined by the ABS' Responsible Financing Guidelines are subject to enhanced due diligence with sector-specific guidelines.
+Borrowers in the ESG-sensitive industries, defined by The Association of Banks in Singapore's Responsible Financing Guidelines, are subject to enhanced due diligence with sector-specific guidelines.
 All borrowers are classified based on the level of ESG risk in their business and are monitored on an ongoing basis for any adverse ESG-related news.
-Those with any known material ESG-related incidents would trigger an immediate review, with ESG risks to be addressed and managed appropriately.
+Those with any known material ESG-related incidents would trigger an immediate review to address the ESG risks appropriately.